dawnvince/EasyTSAD/README.md

 The Plot Results can be founded in path `workspace/Results/Plots/score_only`

-## An example that implements a MTS Anomaly Detection
+## Example: implement a MTS Anomaly Detection Method

 ### Load Dataset configurations